Megan Fox: 2000s: Early roles and breakthrough

-2010–present: rise to prominence and current work
+2010s: Rise to prominence

 Fox starred alongside Mickey Rourke in the drama Passion Play.
 After premiering at the Toronto International Film Festival, its conventional theatrical distribution was bypassed for a direct-to-video release, with only two screens briefly showing the film to fulfill contractual obligations.
 Rourke remarked that the film was "terrible.
 Another terrible movie."
 Fox appeared with Dominic Monaghan in the music video for Eminem and Rihanna's single "Love the Way You Lie".
 In 2012, Fox appeared briefly in Sacha Baron Cohen's comedy film The Dictator and had a featured role in Judd Apatow's comedy film This Is 40.
 She voiced the role of Lois Lane in the animated comedy film Robot Chicken DC Comics Special, an episode of the television comedy series Robot Chicken that aired as a one-off special during Cartoon Network's Adult Swim programming block on September 9, 2012.

 In January 2013, Fox was featured in a Brazilian television commercial for Brahma beer.
 In February 2013, Fox set aside her differences with her former director Michael Bay and worked again with him on his reboot of Teenage Mutant Ninja Turtles (2014), starring as the lead human character of April O'Neil.

 In 2015, Fox was cast in the role of Amelia Delthanis in the Plarium video game, Stormfall: Rise of Balur.
 In October 2015, it was confirmed that Fox would be temporarily replacing Zooey Deschanel in the television sitcom New Girl, following Deschanel's maternity leave.
 She starred as Reagan Lucas, appearing in the fifth and sixth seasons of the series.
 Her performance earned positive reviews from critics.
-In 2016, Fox reprised her role of April O'Neil in the sequel Teenage Mutant Ninja Turtles: Out of the Shadows.
+In 2016, Fox reprised her role as April O'Neil in the sequel Teenage Mutant Ninja Turtles: Out of the Shadows.

 On September 12, 2018, it was confirmed that Fox would star in the Korean War film The Battle of Jangsari, beside Korean actor Kim Myung-min.
 She played a lead role as Marguerite Higgins, an American news reporter.

 In 2019, Fox starred in the mystery-fantasy film Above the Shadows opposite Olivia Thirlby and Alan Ritchson, directed by Claudia Myers.
 It was released on July 19, 2019, by Gravitas Ventures.
-That same year, Fox appeared in Zeroville directed by James Franco, which was previously shot in 2014.
+That same year, Fox appeared in Zeroville directed by James Franco, which had been shot in 2014.
 The film was panned by critics and performed poorly at the box office.